japinkerton/3D-Printed-Copy-Stand/README.md

 # 3D-Printed-Copy-Stand
 Open source copy stand for mirrorless/DSLR scanning film

 All parts were designed in OpenSCAD for a parametric approach.

-Rendered parts as I printed them are located in STL.
+If you don't know how to use OpenSCAD, don't worry.
+The parts you're looking for are in the STL folder.

 ## 3D Printed Parts
 - Base Bracket